 Built in 1935, the statue was erected just five years before the Soviets moved in.
 It’s remarkable that they didn’t destroy it during their occupation, though they did prevent people from visiting.
 Anyone seen placing flowers at the base was punished.
 Now, two soldiers stand guard at the Freedom Monument throughout the day, and you can see the changing of the guards hourly from 9 am to 6 pm.

 The medieval town was surrounded by strong walls to protect it from attackers, with few entrance and exit points.
 The only city gate remaining today is the Swedish Gate, which dates from 1698 when the Swedes ruled the city.
 Immediately behind the walls are some of the small, original medieval streets.
 Troksnu iela, which was built next to the old city wall in the 13th century, is now a colorful street with a series of bars and cafes.

 One thing I did not expect to see on my trip was a statue of the Bremen Town Musicians.
 Bremen, as in Bremen, Germany, nearly 1000 miles away where there is a similar statue.

 The Bremen Town Musicians statue is based on the Brothers Grimm fairy tale of the same name.
 The quartet–a donkey, dog, cat, and rooster-is essentially the symbol of the city of Bremen.
-In the fairy tale, they become fast friends and set out together to make a living playing music in Bremen.
+In the fairy tale, they become fast friends and set out together to make a living playing music.